Resilient-Labs/slot-machine-2019-week05/README.md

-# 🎰 Week05 Bootcamp2019 Project: Slot Machine
+# 🎰 Week05 Project: Slot Machine

 This is a slot machine with 5 items.
 If the user gets 3 matching items, they will win money.
 If not, they can continue betting.

+Check out the live project: https://kittenmachine.netlify.app/

 ## How it's made